Evidence-Based · CGA Components · EMR Documentation · Free

 SNF & Medicare Documentation

 All calculators meet CMS documentation requirements.
 The GDS-15 satisfies the Medicare Annual Wellness Visit depression screening requirement.
-Katz ADL and Barthel Index are components of the SNF Minimum Data Set (MDS 3.0).
-MoCA and MMSE satisfy CMS cognitive screening requirements.
+Katz ADL satisfies SNF Minimum Data Set (MDS 3.0) functional assessment requirements.
+SPPB satisfies physical performance documentation for geriatric care planning.

 Comprehensive Geriatric Assessment

-No other free calculator site covers all CGA domains in a single location — cognition (MoCA, MMSE), mood (GDS-15), basic ADLs (Katz, Barthel), instrumental ADLs (Lawton), frailty (CFS, EFS), physical performance (SPPB), and fall-related psychology (FES-I).
+No other free calculator site covers all key CGA domains in one location — mood (GDS-15), basic ADLs (Katz), instrumental ADLs (Lawton), frailty (CFS, EFS), physical performance (SPPB), and fall-related psychology (FES-I).
+All free, all evidence-based, no login.

 Geriatric Calculators — Quick Reference Table